 5. On the Island

 On the Island is a romantic and adventure fiction about Anna Emerson.
 She’s a 30-year-old teacher who has become a private tutor.
 So she’s tutoring T.J., who’s 16 years old, and he has cancer.
-His family is going on vacation for the summer, and they’ve hired this private tutor to travel with and help him catch up and help him feel more normal again.
+His family is going on vacation for the summer, and they’ve hired this private tutor to travel with him, help him catch up, and help him feel more normal again.
 The thing is, they were stranded on the Maldives Islands.
 There are 1200 of these islands, and they crash there, and it’s the two of them.

 So it’s such an exciting story, and I haven’t heard anyone talk about it in a long time.
 Also, this one is my favorite survival age gaps story with a forbidden situation because he starts as 16, and she’s 30.
 The lady teacher is 14 years older than the boy, and it’s their romance.